 Active adults looking for a Florida retirement community have more than 20 neighborhoods to choose from in Lakeland/Winter Haven.
 The most popular include Traditions at Lake Ruby, a waterfront collection of new and resale homes in Winter Haven.
 There’s a dock and boat slips for kayaks, canoes, and smaller boats.
 Buyers interested in a golf course community can consider Sandpiper Golf & Country Club in Lakeland, where single-family and attached homes are available on an 18-hole golf course.

 Its popularity is due to its size and the number of amenities, resources, and opportunities that are available to residents.
 There’s no need to leave the community to find grocery stores, pharmacies, medical centers, restaurants, or shops.
 Villagers represent every state in the country, and the community has even welcomed retirees from outside the U.S.

-The amenities are centered around town squares, clubhouses, and recreation centers.
+Town squares, clubhouses, and recreation centers offer a plethora of resort-style amenities.
 Residents are just a golf cart ride away from pools, fitness centers, restaurants, shuffleboard, pickleball, and meeting rooms.
 There’s also tennis, fishing, softball, basketball, and a polo field.
 Woodworking, performance centers, houses of worship, and of course golf are all available.